yipinghan/yipinghan.github.io/img/test.md

 Background: Master degree in Audio Technology, 4-year in audio technology field, 1.5-year in the motor-dom; Be able to deal with personal at all levels effectively, to work under high pressure and different environment.
 Skills: sound quality evaluation, signal processing, audio and video processing, audio algorithm

 Personality: Calm and steady personality, has a sense of responsibility.
+Professional Background: 1.5 years in manufacturing, 2 years in Internet and communication; Be familiar with sound quality evaluation, voice signal process, line array loudspeaker evaluation method.

+Project management: Be able to pass project evaluation, Communication and process management methods to complete the integration of information resources, responsible for planning supplier needs, mining industry information, to find the characteristics and highlights of the product requirements of the supplier system.

+Communication skills: Excellent team collaborators, participate in many technology industry projects, in the sound, Internet product technology, Automotive supplier system and other projects have accumulated communication skills, skilled to control the direction of communication, to achieve the purpose of cooperation, product planning, communication and coordination of strong comprehensive quality

 Courses: Theoretical Acoustics, Modern Signal Processing